cm4twc-org/cm4twccontrib-rfm/README.rst

-A cm4twc-compliant version of the River Flow Model (RFM)
+A unifhy-compliant version of the River Flow Model (RFM)
 --------------------------------------------------------

 River Flow Model (RFM) is a runoff routing model based on a discrete